Buying life insurance for the first time? Three tips from the pros.

 When it comes to making financial decisions for your life, you’re the pro – but it never hurts to have a little advice.
-Here, three of our agents weigh in.
+Here, three insurance planners weigh in.

 Tip 1: Determine how much you need